 - To provide a tool for the management, planning, decision and control, with regard to national scientific policy.

 - To provide statistical institutions with the information that they request, obtained in accordance with international regulations which facilitate comparability between various countries.

 The methodology follows the recommendations set out by the OECD in the Frascati Manual https://www.oecd.org/sti/inno/frascati-manual.htm, which is one of the pillars for better understanding the role of science and technology.
 Moreover, it provides internationally-accepted R&D definitions and classifications.

 The analysis units are grouped by sector, whose content is largely based on the National System of Accounts for the case in question, the Public Administration Sector, which are all those public institutions (except public companies and higher education institutions), regardless of the way in which they are included in the budgets and their level of jurisdiction.

 Further information on the statistics methodology may be obtained at: :http://ine.es/dyngs/INEbase/es/operacion.htm?c=Estadistica_C&cid=1254736176754&menu=metodologia&idp=1254735576669

-This includes all of the public institutions, except the public companies and higher education institutions, throughout the national territory.
+This includes all of the public institutions and non-profit institutions that are controlled by governmet units, except the public companies and higher education institutions, throughout the national territory.

-Those public institutions that carry out scientific research and technological development activities in any scientific field, and which are located within the national territory.
+Those public institutions and non-profit institutions that are controlled by government units, that carry out research and experimental development activities in any scientific field, and which are located within the national territory.

 This includes all of Spain.